mickyco94/mickyco94.github.io/content/posts/pipe-part-1.md

 ```
 fn input = GCP.pubsub "foo" "bar" | JSON.parse
 ```
-First thing to consider is that because we make function calls in a Haskell style way we consider whitespace as a token!
-This isn't true in other languages like JavaScript for example.

 To start with we just want to tokenise simple program like:
 ```
 fn input :: () -> String = STD.in "\n"